yutian929/OnlineAnySeg/docs/data_prep.md

 Step 4: get GT poses and camera intrinsic file:

-run the script to copy the intrinsic file to the directory of each scene, and get the GT poses in the target format:
+run the [following script](../preprocess/SceneNN/process_gt_poses.py) to copy the intrinsic file to the directory of each scene, and get the GT poses in the target format:
 ```
 python ./preprocess/SceneNN/process_gt_poses.py
 ```